Order Status Webhook

 This call is required if you don’t use the Order Booking Finish Status call.

-- Provide a callback URL to the API Support team.
+- Provide the callback URL to the API support team.

 The ETG listens for the following codes from your server and reacts accordingly: